 Name:

-Address:
+Address: City State Zip Code

 Street/P.O.
-Box (City State Zip Code
+Box City State Zip Code

 Cell Phone: Email:

 Date of Birth: Sex: Male Female Ethnicity:

 Program of Study:

-Please answer by checking the appropriate response:
+Please answer by checking th e appropriate response:

-lity that limits one or more major life activities?
-Yes No the disability?
+ility that limits one or more major f the disability?
+(Check all that ap or life activities?
+Yes No pply)

+Deafness Hard of Hearing

+Blindness Visual Impairment t

+Mobility Impairment Learning Disability

+Traumatic Brain Injury Attention Deficit I •

+Autism spectrum disorde ersDepressionAnxiety

+Medical Psychiatric/Emotion onal/Behavioral

+Temporary Other:

+What major life activity is inv volved?
 (Check all that apply)

-Deafness Blindness Mobility Impairment Traumatic Brain Injury Hard of HearingVisual ImpairmentLearning Disability Attention Deficit Disorder

-Autism spectrum disorder Medical Danraggian

-Medical Temporary Other:

-What major life activity is invo olved?
-(Check all that apply)
+Reading Writing

+Talking/Speech Walking

-Talking/Speech Writing Walking Climbing stairs Other:
+Math Climbing stairs

+Physical activities Other:

-How does this disability affect you in an educational setting?
+How does this disability affect et you in an educational setting?

+Please read and sign below:

-a licensed professiona It is the student's resp consibility to make a disability known and to provide proper documentation (and describing diagnosis, limitations, and recommended academic adjustments consibility to request services in advance each semester. and/or auxiliary aids
+known and to provide proper documentation (including test results) from ons, and recommended academic adjustments and/or auxiliary aids

+It is the student's res sponsibility to request services in advance each semester.

+The student understa ands that academic adjustments a and/or auxiliary aids are not automatically granted.

-nat the information provided is accurate and acknowledges that I am fully awarervices.
-Failure to follow these guidelines may result in a delay or interruption
+accurate and acknowledges that I am fully aware of my responsibilities guidelines may result in a delay or interruption of services.

 Student's Signature Date